Recommended for you:

 One Year: No Longer a Kitten

 Watching a kitten grow from a tiny newborn to a full-grown cat is a wondrous thing.
-Knowing what to expect as your kitten grows will empower you to help her grow into a healthy and happy companion.
+Knowing what to expect as your kitten grows will empower you to help them grow into a healthy and happy companion.

 Jean Marie Bauhaus